MONICA-Project/WristbandGwMqttEmulator/README.md

 This repository contains an application that emulates the behaviour of the Wristband Gateway (GW) that has been used in the MONICA project.
-Differently from the first version of the Wristband GW (which uses [REST protocol](https://en.wikipedia.org/wiki/Representational_state_transfer)), this application has been configured to generate wrisband postions and send wristband messages by using the [MQTT protocol](http://mqtt.org/).
+Differently from the first version of the Wristband GW (which uses [REST protocol](https://en.wikipedia.org/wiki/Representational_state_transfer)), this application has been configured to send wristband messages to the IoT platform by using the [MQTT protocol](http://mqtt.org/).

 The application generates wristband positions according to a 2-D Gaussian distribution centered in a specific position, provided as input and expressed in terms of latitude and longitude, and a 2-D covariance matrix, whose main parameters can be provided as input too.

-This application has been developed by Luca Mannella starting from the _SCRAL emulator_ developed by Antonio Defina with contributions from Francesco Sottile, all from LINKS Foundation.
+This application has been developed by Luca Mannella starting from the _SCRAL emulator_ developed by Antonio Defina with contributions from Francesco Sottile (all from LINKS Foundation).

 ## Getting Started
-To test the application using the source code you should follow this section, otherwise if you want to work with Docker container follow the "Docker section" under "Deployment" section.
+To test the application using the source code you should follow this section, otherwise if you want to work with Docker container follow the "Docker section" under the "Deployment" section.

 ### Starting an MQTT broker or the MONICA Environment
 To make the application work properly, it is necessary to have AT LEAST an [MQTT broker](https://www.hivemq.com/blog/mqtt-essentials-part-3-client-broker-connection-establishment/).
-You can use whatever [broker](https://github.com/mqtt/mqtt.github.io/wiki/brokers) you want, but we have tested the our solution only with [Eclipse Mosquitto](https://mosquitto.org/).
+You can use whatever [broker](https://github.com/mqtt/mqtt.github.io/wiki/brokers) you want, but we have tested our solution only with [Eclipse Mosquitto](https://mosquitto.org/).

 If you need just an MQTT broker, you can start an "Eclipse Mosquitto" broker going inside "docker-compose" folder and running the following command: